mafaneh/ble-mastery-training/le-foundations-track/3_gatt/bt-gatt-data-transfer/readme.md

-# SoC - Empty
+# bt-gatt-data-transfer - Example

-The Bluetooth SoC-Empty example is a project that you can use as a template for any standalone Bluetooth application.
+The GATT Data Transfer example demonstrates adding custom services and characteristics to your Bluetooth LE Peripheral application.

 > Note: this example expects a specific Gecko Bootloader to be present on your device.
-For details see the Troubleshooting section.
+For details, please take a look at the Troubleshooting section below.

-## Getting Started

-To learn the Bluetooth technology basics, see [UG103.14: Bluetooth LE Fundamentals](https://www.silabs.com/documents/public/user-guides/ug103-14-fundamentals-ble.pdf).

-To get started with Silicon Labs Bluetooth and Simplicity Studio, see [QSG169: Bluetooth SDK v3.x Quick Start Guide](https://www.silabs.com/documents/public/quick-start-guides/qsg169-bluetooth-sdk-v3x-quick-start-guide.pdf).

-The term SoC stands for "System on Chip", meaning that this is a standalone application that runs on the EFR32/BGM and does not require any external MCU or other active components to operate.

-As the name implies, the example is an (almost) empty template that has only the bare minimum to make a working Bluetooth application.
-This skeleton can be extended with the application logic.

-The development of a Bluetooth applications consist of three main steps:

-* Designing the GATT database
-* Responding to the events raised by the Bluetooth stack
-* Implementing additional application logic

-These steps are covered in the following sections.
-To learn more about programming an SoC application, see [UG434: Silicon Labs Bluetooth ® C Application Developer's Guide for SDK v3.x](https://www.silabs.com/documents/public/user-guides/ug434-bluetooth-c-soc-dev-guide-sdk-v3x.pdf).

 ## Designing the GATT Database